 - Interdisciplinary Research Workshop in Mind Brain Behavior, senior year.

-Students must complete a certificate application early in the second semester of their senior year.
-This year, the application must be filed by Monday, March 27th for May 2017 graduates.
-Note: Be sure to attach your course record to the application; this course record does not need to be an official transcript.
+Students must complete a certificate application in the second semester of their senior year.
+This year, the application must be filed by Friday, April 8th for May 2022 graduates.
+Note: Be sure to attach your thesis abstract and course record to the application; this course record does not need to be an official transcript.